daniel-lee-wilkinson/energy_mix_optimisation/README.md

 - Analyzes temperature effects on energy demand
 - Optimizes land use for PV and wind installations
 - Creates visualizations of energy generation profiles and optimization results

+## Data Sources

+*   **Primary:** Real-time hourly weather data (Solar Irradiation, Wind Speed, Temperature) is sourced from the [NASA POWER Project](https://power.larc.nasa.gov/) API.
+*   **Fallback:** If the NASA POWER API is unavailable or data fetching fails, the script generates synthetic hourly weather data based on typical diurnal and seasonal patterns for the target location coordinates.

 ## Assumptions